AlbertRtk/albertrtk.github.io/_posts/blog/2020-09-26-Writing-own-function-for-simple-linear-regression.md

     return (1 - ss_res / ss_tot)
 ```

-Finally, we can put everthing together and close it in one function ```linear_regression```.
-The function will return the dictionary with short summary (containing the value of slope, intercept, and R-squared) and set of Numpy arrays with the result of fitting.
+Finally, we can put everything together and close it in one function ```linear_regression```.
+The function will return the dictionary with short summary (containing the value of the slope, intercept, and R-squared) and set of Numpy arrays with the result of the fitting.

 ```python